CogentRedTester/mpv-file-browser/addons/addons.md

 Note that the `parse_directory()` function must be called from inside a [coroutine](#coroutines).

+Also note that a limitation of the file-browser internals is that a single coroutine cannot be used for multiple parses simultaneously (because the coroutine thread object is used to index the parse_state index).
+The `parse_directory()` function handles this by creating a new coroutine for the scan, which hands execution back to the original coroutine on completion.

 ### Advanced Functions

 | key           | type     | arguments        | returns                 | description                     |